Get started with the Langflow API

 Methods, paths, and parameters

-Langflow API requests use a variety of methods, paths, path parameters, query parameters, and body parameters.
+Langflow API requests use various methods, paths, path parameters, query parameters, and body parameters.
 The specific requirements and options depend on the endpoint that you want to call.

 For example, to create a flow, you pass a JSON-formatted flow definition to POST /v1/flows